 MS-3

-The Combatting International Drug Trafficking and Human Smuggling Partnership Act of 2025 is essentially an update to the playbook for U.S. Customs and Border Protection (CBP), giving them significantly more latitude to operate outside U.S. borders.
-The core of this bill is allowing certain CBP employees—specifically those with the authority of Air and Marine Operations officers—to conduct joint operations within foreign countries, provided the U.S. has a formal agreement with that government (Sec.
-2).
+This bill, the Combatting International Drug Trafficking and Human Smuggling Partnership Act of 2025, is essentially an expansion pack for U.S. Customs and Border Protection (CBP).
+It updates the Homeland Security Act to give CBP officers—specifically those with Air and Marine Operations authority—the ability to conduct joint operations in foreign countries, provided the U.S. has an agreement with that nation.